Sacred Destinations

 I am not an academic expert on sacred places or art, but I have an M.Phil. in Religious History (University of Oxford, 2007).
 My area of emphasis was Early Christianity and my dissertation was on the transition from Greco-Roman paganism to Christianity in ancient Ephesus.

 My husband and I lived in Oxford for two years while I earned my degree (2005-07), then took a self-guided driving tour of continental Europe for nine months, focusing especially on Germany, Italy and France, before finally returning to the USA in August 2008.
-Throughout our three years abroad, we spent most of our free time visiting and photographing historic religious places specifically for this website and its image database.
+Throughout our three years abroad, we spent most of our free time visiting and photographing historic and religious places for this website and our image database.

 About the Photos